dragonforge-dev/dragonforge-game-template/README.md

 12. Check the **On checkbox** under **Enabled** for **Dragonforge Game Template**
 13. Press the **Close** button.
 14. Save your project.
 (You do not need to reload the project at this time despite the warning message.)

+### Test the 2D Installation
+1. Press the **Run Project** button (or use F5).
+The game will start.
+2. You should see and hear the template default Godot splash screen video.
+(You can change or delete this later.)
+3. You should see and hear the Dragonforge splash screen.
+(You can delete this later.)
+4. The main screen should load and the **Dragonforge Theme Song** should play.
+5. Press the New Game button.
+6. A game scene will load with the Godot background and a red Godot logo.
+You should also hear game msuic.
+7. Using the **WASD** keys or gamepad **left joystick** will move the red Godot logo.
+8. Pressing the **Escape** key or **Start** button on your gamepad will pause the game and show the main menu.

 ## Example 3D
 The folder found at `res://example_3d/` contains example code for a 3D game.